ray-project/ray/docker/ray/README.md

 ## About
 Ray is an open source framework that provides a simple, universal API for building distributed applications.
 Ray is packaged with RLlib, a scalable reinforcement learning library, and Tune, a scalable hyperparameter tuning library.
 These docker images can be used for both local development and *are ideal* for use with the [Ray Cluster Launcher](https://docs.ray.io/en/latest/cluster/launcher.html).
+[Find the Dockerfile here.](https://github.com/ray-project/ray/blob/master/docker/ray/Dockerfile)